🎁Order on Amazon for Christmas delivery!Shop Now

 Why Are Peace Lilies Toxic To Cats?

-The crystals in calcium oxalate, which is the chemical responsible for peace lily poisoning in cats, are like sharp, tiny spears.
-When the plant is in a cat's mouth the crystals penetrate the tissues of the animal's gums, tongue, and throat.
+The calcium oxalate crystals, the chemical responsible for peace lily poisoning in cats, are like sharp, tiny spears.
+When the plant is in a cat's mouth, the crystals penetrate the tissues of the animal's gums, tongue, and throat.

 Symptoms Of Peace Lily Poisoning in Cats